ServeMotor/audiologiks_kaiwa/index.md

 ## Planning ##
 ### What is Service Management?

 Do your research on ITIL Service Management by searching on the web via Google and other sites like YouTube.
 It is also known as ITSM.
+This repo is to propose ways to improve IT incident handling and prevention by incorporating conversations among stakeholders into the end-to-end process.

 YouTube https://www.youtube.com/results?search_query=what+is+IT+Service+Management%3F
 Wikipedia https://en.wikipedia.org/wiki/IT_service_management